quynhdinh/quynhdinh.github.io/_posts/2023-09-25-effective-cpp.md

 - [ ] 47: Use traits classes for information about types
 - [ ] 48: Be aware of template metaprogramming

-### Chapter 8.
+#### Chapter 8.
 Customizing new and delete
 - [ ] 49: Understand the behavior of the new-handler
 - [ ] 50: Understand when it makes sense to replace new and delete
 - [ ] 51: Adhere to convention when writing new and delete
 - [ ] 52: Write placement delete if you write placement new

 #### Chapter 9.
 Miscellany
-- [ ] 53: Pay attention to compiler warnings.
+- [x] 53: Pay attention to compiler warnings.

+In short, strive to remove as many as warning as possible.
 - [ ] 54: Familiarize yourself with the standard library, including TR1
 - [ ] 55: Familiarize yourself with Boost.